What are Mass Flow Meters?

 A mass flow meter is a fast and accurate instrument that measures the flow rate of a fluid.
-Thermal mass flow meters can be used to measure any fluid (gas or liquid); however, Teledyne Hastings only manufactures thermal mass flow meters for fluids in gas phase.
-The term “mass flow” can be a bit misleading; the term actually refers to the flow rate of gas molecules or molecular flow rate.
+Flow meters can be used to measure any fluid (gas or liquid) that uses either an indirect or direct mass flow measurement method to measure flow.
+However, Teledyne Hastings only manufactures thermal mass flow controllers and meters for fluids in gas phase.
+The term “mass flow" can be a bit misleading; the term actually refers to the flow rate of gas molecules or molecular flow rate.

 How does a Mass Flow Meter work?